samathaluca/new-lazycamp/README.md

-Credits
-Content
-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
-Acknowledgements
-I received inspiration for this project from X
-In summer 2019, I drove to from Manchester in the UK to Mainland Greece then on to the Greek Islands.
-Booking camspites along the way was too difficult.
- One night my son and I were scaling a fence with our tents and sleeping bags.
-Another night I accidently camped on a communal residential lawn which has once been a campsite but was then private property.
-I was woke up by an angry chalet owner insisting I was trespassing. +

-Defensive design planning

-JQUERY -This added functionality to the site e.g. navigation toggle.
-JINJA - to simplify displaying data from the backend of this project smoothly and effectively in html.
-BEAUTIFIER - to check code and improve code readability.

 ## Credits

+The text for section Y was copied from the Wikipedia article Z
 ## Content
 The recovery recipes (recovery stories) were written anonymously by people in recovery.
 All other content is original.

 ## Media
 The photograph images used in this site were mostly obtained from canva (pixabay).com.
 All the wok/fire digital images and logos were created to bespoke spec, using photoshop.

 ## Inspiration

+I received inspiration for this project from X
+In summer 2019, I drove to from Manchester in the UK to Mainland Greece then on to the Greek Islands.
+Booking camspites along the way was too difficult.
+ One night my son and I were scaling a fence with our tents and sleeping bags.
+Another night I accidently camped on a communal residential lawn which has once been a campsite but was then private property.
+I was woke up by an angry chalet owner insisting I was trespassing. +

+Many people do not know how to prepare for a camping trip and so never experience the freedom it offers.
+Lazy camp will offer a set up ready to arrive with no kit and leave with your back back.

+Late arrival is currently difficult.
+This will be one of the features on offer.
+24/7 pitches will be available

+The scottish 500 is an aspirational road trip with world class sunsets, wild beaches, cliffs, accessible islands with turquoise seas, mountains, culture, heritage, castles and legend.
+To prebook this is tricky and limits the enjoyment of the trip.
+A last minute decision to divert or stay an extra night is bliss. lazy camp allows for this.

 ## Acknowledgements